Tmp2k/x16wide/README.md

   ## Roadmap

   ### Now: Gauge interest / select features
-  See who's on board and what the community want's form this project.
+  See who's on board and what the community want's from this project.
+If you're interested in working on this please drop me an email on steven@nemiah.uk.
+Anyone with experience with emscripten would be a huge bonus!

   ### Then: Build BASIC only version without compilers
   Build a version that just allows people to code in BASIC but includes examples and demos and allows people to share their own code with a single click.